 Arched windows are ideal for letting in light, but not so much for allowing airflow.
-If you’re looking for something with more ventilation try combining an arched window with a double hung or casement window.
+If you are looking for something with more ventilation, try combining an arched window with a double hung or casement window.

 Arched windows have no moving parts such as hinges or latches, but there is a high cost of ownership both in installation and maintenance cost.